top of page

 • Transport

-Skilled Workers Living in Queensland Stream
+Stream 1: Skilled Workers Living in Queensland

-For the Subclass 190 Visa:
+For Subclass 190 Pathway:

 • You must have lived and worked full-time in Queensland for at least 6 months in a role closely related to your nominated occupation.